Sofer v SwissIndependent Trustees: Is it a loan or is it a distribution?

 The trust deed also included an exoneration clause, providing that the trustee would not be liable for any loss unless it has “been caused by acts done or omissions made in personal conscious and fraudulent bad faith by the Trustee”.

 The Claimant had entered into a deed of indemnity with the trustee in respect of several of the payments to his father, the purpose of which was to indemnify the trustee in respect of the amounts lent to his father.
+In particular, around $3.27m of the funds paid out of the Puyol Trust was used by the settlor to fund a significant tax payment required under a dispute with the Australian Tax Office.
+In connection with this payment, the trustee sought an indemnity from the beneficiaries (including the Claimant) which was signed in September 2012.

 The case considered two key issues.